Standard Conditions for the use of Christchurch City Council Parks, Reserves, Squares and legal roads for events.

 When required, the organiser shall provide to Council, at least 10 days prior to the event, proof that it holds a suitable public liability insurance cover, including details of the insurer, any relevant exclusions and the amount of insurance cover.

-The organiser shall provide to Council at least 6 weeks prior to the event confirmation that a Health and Safety plan is in place which complies with the requirements of the Health and Safety Act 2002.
-The organiser must ensure all employees and participants are made aware of their responsibilities under the Health and Safety Employment Act 1992.
+The organiser shall provide to Council at least 6 weeks prior to the event a Health and Safety plan which complies with the requirements of the Health and Safety Act 2015.
+The organiser must ensure all employees and participants are made aware of their responsibilities under the Health and Safety Act 2015.
 Health and Safety obligations include the preparation of an action plan to identify and manage all potential hazards.

 The event permit provides the organiser with limited permission to occupy public land for the purposes stated.
 The organiser is responsible for ensuring that all activities also comply with the requirements of all Christchurch City Council bylaws and the Local Government Act 2002.
 The organiser should be aware of any laws relating to public places, signs and billboards.